 According to Daimler, the global eCanter fleet now exceeds a combined 3 million km driven.
 The 7.49-ton truck has a driving range of over 100 km ( on a single charge, and is typically used for short-radius delivery of goods, e-commerce orders, as well as postal and beverage transportation.

 Three FUSO eCanter trucks also recently went into operation with a logistics company in Switzerland, further expanding the amount of customers using the electric vehicles.
-Daimler AG

 Volvo Trucks has announced it is partnering with DHL Freight to use heavy-duty electric trucks for regional transport in Europe.
 The companies will focus on the use of electric trucks for longer distance heavy transports.